FlorianSchepers/Meminto/README.md

 # Meminto - The AI based Meeting Minutes Tool

 Meminto is an AI based tool to create meeting minutes.
-Just hand it an '.wav' audio file of a recorded meeting and it will automatically generate your meeting minutes.<br>
+Just hand it a '.wav' audio file of a recorded meeting and it will automatically generate your meeting minutes.<br>
 - In a first step it will use speaker-diarization of pyannote.audio in order to differentiate between the different speakers.<br>
 - It will then use whisper in order to generate an transcript of the meeting.<br>
-- Finally, it will use an LLM (current defaul GPT-3.5-Turbo) to generate the meeting minutes.
+- Finally, it will use an LLM to generate the meeting minutes.

-While there are a lot of commercially available tools to generate meeting notes, Meminto was intended to be an open source tool that gives the user control over its data.<br>
+While there are a lot of commercially available tools to generate meeting notes, Meminto was intended to be an open source tool that gives the users control over their data.<br>
-Therefore, the diarization and transcription are excuted on your local device.
+Therefore, the diarization and transcription are executed on your local device.
 Note however, that for the final creation of the meeting minutes Meminto uses OpenAIs GPT-3.5-Turbo as default LLM.
 Thus, in order to ensure that your data are not leaked you should adapt the corresponding function  `transscript_to_meeting_minutes` in `transscript_to_meeting_minutes.py` to use the LLM of your choice that you trust with your data.

 ## How to setup and run Meminto